-An invasive plant is once which is not native to it’s ecosystem, like a cactus in the arctic.
+An invasive plant is one that is not native to its ecosystem, like a cactus in the arctic.
 An invasive species may look unassuming and might even be an appealing addition to your landscape, but its very nature is dangerous.
-As invasive plants are not from the ecosystem in which they are invading, they do not fit properly into that food chain, or the environment as a whole.
+As invasive plants are not from the ecosystem in which they are invading, they do not fit properly into that food chain or the environment as a whole.

 You can find Skunkvine in at least seventeen counties spanning North and Central Florida.
 This vine doesn't have any thorns, but that doesn't mean it's friendly.